History of the Malay language: Modern Malay–Indonesian (20th century to present)

-During the first Kongres Pemuda of Indonesia held in 1926, in the Sumpah Pemuda, Malay was proclaimed as the unifying language for Indonesia.
-In 1945, the language which was named "bahasa Indonesia", or Indonesian in English, was enshrined as the national language in the constitution of the newly independent Indonesia.
+During the first Kongres Pemuda of Indonesia held in 1926, Malay was proposed as the unifying language for Indonesia which led to disagreement.
+This proposal led to the second Kongres Pemuda of Indonesia which was held in 1928 and was declared "bahasa Indonesia" (Indonesian) as the unifying language for Indonesia in the Sumpah Pemuda.
+It has been suggested that the Indonesian language is an artificial language made official in 1928.
+In 1945, Bahasa Indonesia, or Indonesian in English, was enshrined as the national language in the constitution of the newly independent Indonesia.
 Later in 1957, the Malay language was elevated to the status of national language for the independent Federation of Malaya (later reconstituted as Malaysia in 1963).
-Then in 1959, the Malay language also received the status of national language in Brunei, although it only ceased to become a British protectorate in 1984.
+The Dewan Bahasa dan Pustaka was established in 1956 in Malaysia which is a government body responsible for coordinating the use of the Malay language in Malaysia.
+Then in 1959, the Malay language also received the status of a national language in Brunei, although it only ceased to become a British protectorate in 1984.
 When Singapore separated from Malaysia in 1965, Malay became the national language of the new republic and one of the four official languages.
-The emergence of these newly independent states paved the way for a broader and widespread use of Malay (or Indonesian) in government administration and education.
-Colleges and universities with Malay as their primary medium of instructions were introduced and bloomed as the prominent centres for researches and production of new intellectual writings in Malay.
+The emergence of these newly independent states paved the way for a broader and widespread use of Malay and Indonesian in government administration and education.
+Colleges and universities with Malay as their primary medium of instruction were introduced and bloomed as the prominent centres for researche and production of new intellectual writings in Malay.
 Following East Timor independence from Indonesia, the Indonesian language has been designated by the country's 2002 constitution as one of two 'working languages' (the other being English).

-Indonesian as the unifying language for Indonesia is relatively open to accommodating influences from other Indonesian ethnic group languages, Dutch as the previous coloniser, and English as an international language.
+Indonesian as the unifying language for Indonesia is relatively open to accommodating influences from other Indonesian ethnic group languages, as well as Dutch as the previous coloniser, and English as an international language.
 As a result, Indonesian has wider sources of loanwords, as compared to Malay as used in Malaysia, Singapore and Brunei.
-It has been suggested that the Indonesian language is an artificial language made official in 1928.
-By artificial this means that Indonesian was designed by academics rather than evolving naturally as most common languages have, to accommodate the political purpose of establishing an official unifying language of Indonesia.
-By borrowing heavily from numerous other languages it expresses a natural linguistic evolution; in fact, it is as natural as the next language, as demonstrated in its exceptional capacity for absorbing foreign vocabulary.
-This disparate evolution of Indonesian language led to a need for an institution that can facilitate co-ordination and co-operation in linguistic development among countries with Malay language as their national language.
-The first instance of linguistic co-operation was in 1959 between Malaya and Indonesia, and this was further strengthened in 1972 when MBIM (a short form for Majlis Bahasa Indonesia-Malaysia – Language Council of Indonesia-Malaysia) was formed.
-MBIM later grew into MABBIM (Majlis Bahasa Brunei-Indonesia-Malaysia – Language Council of Brunei-Indonesia-Malaysia) in 1985 with the inclusion of Brunei as a member and Singapore as a permanent observer.
-Other important institution is Dewan Bahasa dan Pustaka established in 1956.
-It is a government body responsible for co-ordinating the use of the Malay language in Malaysia and Brunei.
+Indonesian generally uses Latin and Greek-based international terms, while Malaysian Malay, under the guidance of its first Language Board director Syed Nasir, was more conservative and would accept foreign words only as a last resort.
+Through this artificial means, it resulted in Indonesian being designed by academics rather than evolving naturally as most common languages have, to accommodate the political purpose of establishing an official unifying language of Indonesia.
+By borrowing heavily from numerous other languages it expresses a natural linguistic evolution and so is as natural as the next language, as demonstrated in its capacity to absorb foreign vocabulary.
+In syntaxis, Indonesian departs from the concrete nature of the Malay sentence into European abstractions.